hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 This message may have a [`~payment-receipt` decorator](../0075-payment-decorators/README.md#payment_receipt) to prove to the Issuer that the potential Holder has satisfied a payment requirement.
 See the [payment section below](#payments-during-credential-exchange).

-If the protocol version of this message is `2.0` from the Holder, an Issuer that supports the 2.1 version of the protocol SHOULD NOT indicate that additional credentials are available (as they would by setting `more_available` to `true` in the `issue-credential` message) since the Holder is not capable of processing that information and requesting further credentials.
+If the protocol version of this message is `2.0` from the Holder, an Issuer that supports the 2.1 version of the protocol SHOULD NOT indicate that additional credentials are available (as they would by setting `more_available` to a positive integer in the `issue-credential` message) since the Holder is not capable of processing that information and requesting further credentials.

 If the holder does support the `2.1` version, see the note in the section of this protocol on [`problem-report` adoption](#adopted-problem-report) for guidance on how a Holder can use a `problem-report` to end the protocol instance while the Issuer has more verifiable credentials to issue to the Holder.